armanvirus/lectrocloud/README.md

 3. Make your changes and commit them: git commit -m "Add awesome feature"

-5. Create a pull request here on the `connectix` repository.
+5. Create a pull request here on the `acawave` repository.

 ### Bug Reports and Feature Requests

 If you find a bug or have a feature request, please create an issue on the GitHub repository.
-Your feedback is crucial to improving Connectix.
+Your feedback is crucial to improving acawave.

 ## License